cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 Interrupts can be configured to send a message to any Gate, or reconfigured on the fly, by passing a key via the "set target" operation.

+.. note:: For more information, see the :ref:`kor-interrupt` entry in the :ref:`kor`.

 .. _object-table: